Geno Auriemma is one of the most successful women's basketball coaches of all time.

 In total, college basketball coach Geno Auriemma has guided the UConn women's basketball team to 11 national championships, 20 Final Four appearances, six perfect seasons and 51 conference championships, split between the Big East and American Athletic Conference.

 He's been named the Associated Press' National Coach of the Year nine times and has been enshrined in the Naismith Memorial Basketball Hall of Fame and the Women's Basketball Hall of Fame.

-Auriemma has coached for the United States national team to multiple world championships and gold medals at the Olympics, having only recently stepped down from his role as head coach.
+Auriemma has coached for the United States national team to multiple world championships and gold medals at the Olympics, having stepped down as head coach in 2016.

 Some of the legendary players Auriemma has coached include WNBA stars Sue Bird, Diana Taurasi, Maya Moore, Breanna Stewart, and many more.

 Enjoy all things sports?

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.